rspace-os/chemistry/db/README.md

 # PostgreSQL with Bingo Extension

-This directory contains the necessary files to spin up a PostgreSQL database with the Bingo chemical cartridge installed.
+This directory contains a clean, reproducible setup to spin up PostgreSQL 14 with the EPAM Bingo chemical cartridge installed and ready to use.
+The Bingo extension is built from source in a multi-stage Docker build to avoid architecture/ABI mismatches.

 ## What is Bingo?